SGonzalez44/Preprocessing-II/README.md

-# Preprocessing II: Fun Bus Website!
+# Preprocessing II: Fun Bus Website

 Fun Bus is a travel agency looking for some help on their website.
 They want a new navigation, new header, and new buttons on the home page.
 They also want a mobile version of their site styled.
 Use your preprocessing knowledge to accomplish their tasks.

 ## Task 1: Set Up The Project With Git

-- [ ] Create a forked copy of this project hello.
+- [ ] Create a forked copy of this project.
 - [ ] Add your project manager as collaborator on Github.
 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.